Bowen999/lipid-plus-docs/TUTORIAL.md

 The usage of the pipeline with custom parameters can be found in the `Advanced Usage` section.

-The pipeline will generate several files in the `results/` directory. **Main result file**: `results/final_annotations.csv` contains your complete lipid annotations.
+The pipeline will generate several files in the `results/` directory.
+**Main result file**: `results/final_annotations.csv` contains the complete lipid annotations result, search/prediction are recorded in `name` column.

 ```text
 results/